Fear not the stickage.

 Dissatisfied with the quality of your writing?
 Fuck’s sake, this is just a draft, give yourself a frickin’ break.

 Not feeling confident about your story?
-Revisit your plot outline, visit our private writing forums for some feedback and pep talking, find a beta reader, or just plough on with a scene you’re actually excited about.
+Revisit your plot outline, visit our community writing forum for some feedback and pep talking, find a beta reader, or just plough on with a scene you’re actually excited about.

 Can’t get past the fear of failure?
 Dude, we feel you.
 But we also need to slap you.
 It’s for your own good.
 ‘Cause how can you even get to the failure point if you never write this thing?
 And how can you possibly know it’s going to fail?
 And even if it does, who gives a toss?
 Well, you, obviously, but there are other quantifiers aside from critical recognition, fame and riches – such as the fact that YOU WROTE SOMETHING.
 That, alone, should be your reward, no matter what happens next.